NagasaiKandhukuri/myrepo/README.md

 # myrepo
-This is my first repository. <br> Author - Nagasai
+This is my first repository. <br> Author - Nagasai Kandhukuri